-Website - www.durhamnewtonhall.durham.sch.uk
+Website - www.newtonhallinfants.co.uk

-Headteacher: Mrs. Lynne Frazer
+Headteacher: Mrs. Lynne Frazei

 On behalf of the staff, governors, children and parents may I extend a very warm welcome to you and your family to Newton Hall Infants' School.

 In our school we aim to create a happy, caring and stimulating learning environment where children can begin to take their first steps towards a growing independence and learning how to learn.
 We seek to build upon the experiences each child brings from home.